YueErro/cheatsheets/cheat_sheets/git.md

 # Reset to remove the commit from everywhere
 git reset --hard <commit>
 # Or number of commits to remove
-git reset --hard HEAD~<numcommints>
+git reset --hard HEAD~<numcommits>
 # Force push
 git push origin HEAD --force
 # Cherry-pick a commit from somewhere else to current branch
 git cherry-pick <commit>
-# Cherry-pick before commiting in order to insepct and modify, the commit message will have been stored
+# Cherry-pick before committing in order to inspect and modify, the commit message will have been stored
 git cherry-pick -n <commit>
 # Ignore already committed file, then add it to .gitignore
 git rm --cached <file>